-I give my social media clients lots of simple tips to help them to improve the content and engagement on their social media profiles.
+We give our social media clients a lot of simple tips to help them to improve the content and engagement on their social media profiles.
 A lot is personalised for their individual businesses and goes into a lot more detail with helpful examples.
-For some, I even write a content and engagement strategy.
-But I believe there are a few key things that you need to know in order to crack content and engagement on social media, so here are three things I tell every client:
+For most, we write a content and engagement strategy.
+But we believe there are a few key things that you need to know in order to crack content and engagement on social media, so here are three things we tell every client:

 1. Be Authentic